mobile-insight/mobileinsight-core/README.md

     python automator.py -p *insert_COM_port_here*

-The automator will disable logs from the phone and then send commands in a given file.

-By default, automator.py will look for the file "example_cmds.txt" in the command_files directory and send the commands in the file to the phone.
+The automator will disable logs from the phone and then send commands that are specified in a given file.
+You can specify a custom commands file to automator.py by using the -c flag or you may edit the example_cmds.txt file, which is used by default and is located in the ./command_files directory (for exe) or the ../command_files directory (for the python script).

 There is only 1 command in "example_cmds.txt", which is to enable RRC-OTA messages.
-The command is in human readable form, and the mapping from the human readable text to the binary code are contained in cmd_dict.txt.
+The command is in human readable form, and the mapping from the human readable text to the binary code are contained in cmd_dict.txt (located in the same directory as example_cmds.txt).
 Feel free to add your own commands there.

-You can specify a custom commands file to automator.py by using the -c flag or you may edit the example_cmds.txt file.
+Please note that in the commands given, enabling one type of log and then attempting to enable another type of log will disable the first log.
+For example, sending the RRC-OTA command then sending the RRC-MIB command will disable the RRC-OTA logs.
+You will have to create your own binary to send to the phone to enable multiple logs at the same time.

 The messages sent from the phone will print onto the console.
-To save the messages to a file, use the -l flag.
+To save the messages to a file as well, use the -l flag.

 Example (for the exe):